Joonsey/joonsey.github.io/README.md

 ### Have you done any large scale projects?

-Not yet, but i like to work on some intertemdiate projects like neural network flappy bird and socketing (i.e server and client hosting).
+Not yet, but I like to work on some intertemdiate projects like neural network flappy bird and socketing (i.e server and client hosting).
-Although most of repositories are private as of now i'll publish more as i see them improve and become more comfortable with publishing them.
+Although most of repositories are private as of now i'll publish more as I see them improve and become more comfortable with publishing them.

 I have done some html and set up a website on a local host, but as i have moved into a new flat i haven't port forwarded my port yet so i am unavailable to host the server as of now. front-end is developed with ```html``` and ```css```, and back end is entirely made with the [Flask](https://flask.palletsprojects.com/en/1.1.x/) module in python.